-Mr Chan graduated from Tsing Hua University in 1959 with an MSc in Electrical Engineering, later achieving his PhD in 1982 from University of Hong Kong.
+Mr Chan graduated from Tsing Hua University in 1959 with an Master of Science in Electrical Engineering, later achieving his PhD in 1982 from University of Hong Kong.
 From 1959 through 1966, Mr Chan started his career lecturing at China University of Mining & Technology.
 From 1967 through 1976, Mr Chan engaged in the design of new electric machines in Shanghai.